devnote-dev/cling/README.md

 # CLI.cr

 Yet another command line interface library for Crystal.
-Based on [spf13/cobra](https://github.com/spf13/cobra), CLI.cr is built to be almost entirely modular, giving you absolute control over almost everything - there isn't even a default help command or flag!
+Based on [spf13/cobra](https://github.com/spf13/cobra), CLI.cr is built to be almost entirely modular, giving you absolute control over almost everything without the need for embedded macros - there isn't even a default help command or flag!

 ## Installation